puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

             * `bar.pp` --- Contains a class named `my_module::implementation::bar`.
     * `files/` --- Contains static files, which managed nodes can download.
         * `service.conf` --- This file's `source =>` URL would be `puppet:///modules/my_module/service.conf`.
 Its contents can also be accessed with the `file` function, like `content => file('my_module/service.conf')`.
-    * `lib/` --- Contains plugins, like [custom facts][] and custom resource types.
-These will be used by both the Puppet master server and the Puppet agent service, and they'll be synced to all agent nodes whenever they request their configurations.
-See ["Using Plugins"][plugins] for more details.
+    * `lib/` --- Contains plug-ins, like custom facts and custom resource types.
+These are used by both the Puppet master server and the Puppet agent service, and they are synced to all agent nodes whenever they request their configurations.
+See ["Using plug-ins"][plugins] for more details.
     * `facts.d/` --- Contains [external facts][], which are an alternative to Ruby-based [custom facts][].
 These will be synced to all agent nodes, so they can submit values for those facts to the Puppet master.
 (Requires Facter 2.0.1 or later.)
     * `templates/` --- Contains templates, which the module's manifests can use.
 See ["Templates"][templates] for more details.
         * `component.erb` --- A manifest can render this template with `template('my_module/component.erb')`.